Welcome to a brand new episode of GE TV! This week we’re joined by renowned gamification expert, consultant and professor, Karl Kapp.

 Some good platforms even let me go where I want.
 ‘I already know this, let me try something that I don’t know.’
 ‘Let me try a really hard level.
 Oh, I didn’t do it?
 Let me come back a level and try that.’

 (17:25) So exciting!
 It’s always such a thrill to talk to you Karl, thank you so much for your time, I really appreciate it.
-There’s just so many ideas and I know that if I was working in an organisation you were running, I would just want to learn all the time!
+There are just so many ideas and I know that if I was working in an organisation you were running, I would just want to learn all the time!

 Just finally before you leave, where can people find out more about you and what you do?
 Because I think everyone should know more about you!